PLANET.

 ©Petersen & Gottelier

-Wearing sun power on our sleeve.
+Wearing sun power on our sleeveS.

 gradient

 And speaking of fundamental things, solar power might become much more prevalent soon with the development of solar fabrics.
 This is not clothing fabric, but outdoor fabric, or skins, that have flexible solar panels embedded in them.
 These fabrics are poised to revolutionise the application of solar power as they can be bent and attached to many different types of surfaces.
 Such solutions are much lighter than the current framed panels and will also last longer.
-But perhaps most mind-boggling of all are wearable solar fabrics which have solar cells built into them so they can generate electricity.
+But perhaps most mind-boggling of all are wearable solar fabrics, which have solar cells built into them so they can generate electricity.
+Researchers are currently working on wearable fabric that can harvest energy from indoor lighting – imagine your t-shirt powering your laptop!
+As there are many research teams the world over working to make this kind of technology viable, new breakthroughs happen almost every day.

 Researchers are currently working on wearable fabric that can harvest energy from indoor lighting – imagine your t-shirt powering your laptop!